w3f/polkadot-wiki/docs/learn-staking.md

 A validator produces two or more blocks on the Relay Chain in the same time slot.

-GRANDPA and BABE equivocation slashing penalty is calculated as below:
+Both GRANDPA and BABE equivocation use the same formula for calculating the slashing penalty:

-    Let x = offenders, n = total no. validators
+    Let x = offenders, n = total no. validators in active set

     Min( (3 * x / n )^2, 1)

+As an example, assume that there are 100 validators in the active set, and one of them equivocates in a slot (for our purposes, it does not matter whether it was a BABE or GRANDPA equivocation).
+This is unlikely to be an attack on the network, but much more likely to be a misconfiguration of a validator.
+The penalty would be Min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that validator pool (i.e., all stake held by the validator and its nominators).

+Now assume that there is a group runnning several validators, and all of them have an issue in the same slot.
+The penalty would be Min((3 _ 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
+If 20 validators equivocate, this is a much more serious offence and possibly indicates a coordinated attack on the network, and so the slash will be much greater - Min((3 _ 20 / 100)^2, 1) = 0.36, or a 36% slash on all of these validators and their nominators.
+All slashed validators will also be chilled.

+From the example above, the risk in nominating or running many validators in the active set are apparent.
+While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one), slashing grows exponentially.
+A single validator equivocating causes a 0.09% slash, two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a 0.36% slash - 4x as much as the single validator.

-Validators may run their nodes on multiple machines to make sure they can still perform validation work in case one of their nodes goes down.
-It should be noted that if they do not have good coordination to manage signing machines, then equivocation is possible.
+Validators may run their nodes on multiple machines to make sure they can still perform validation work in case one of their nodes goes down, but validator operators should be extremely careful in setting these up.
+If they do not have good coordination to manage signing machines, equivocation is possible, and equivocation offences are slashed at much higher rates than equivalent offline offences.

 If a validator is reported for any one of the offences they will be removed from the validator set ([chilled](#chilling)) and they will not be paid while they are out.
 They will be considered inactive immediately and will lose their nominators.
-They need to re-issue intent to validate and gather support from nominators.
+They need to re-issue intent to validate and again gather support from nominators.

 If you want to know more details about slashing, please look at our [research page](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).

 ### Chilling

-Chilling is the act of removing a validator from the active validator set, also disqualifying them from the set of electable candidates in the next NPoS cycle.
+Chilling is the act of stepping back from any nominating or validating.
+It can be done by a validator or nominator at any time themselves, taking effect in the next era.
+It can also specifally mean removing a validator from the active validator set by another validator, disqualifying them from the set of electable candidates in the next NPoS cycle.

-This may be voluntary and validator-initiated, e.g. if there is a planned outage in the validator's surroundings or hosting provider, and the validator wants to exit to protect themselves against slashing.
+Chilling may be voluntary and validator-initiated, e.g. if there is a planned outage in the validator's surroundings or hosting provider, and the validator wants to exit to protect themselves against slashing.
 When voluntary, chilling will keep the validator active in the current session, but will move them to the inactive set in the next.
 The validator will not lose their nominators.

-When used as part of a punishment, being chilled carries an implied penalty of being un-nominated.
+When used as part of a punishment (initiated externally), being chilled carries an implied penalty of being un-nominated.
 It also disables the validator for the remainder of the current era and removes the offending validator from the next election.

 Polkadot allows some validators to be disabled, but if the number of disabled validators gets too large, Polkadot will trigger a new validator election to get a full set.
 Disabled validators will